pbuehler/documentation/docs/tutorials/trackIteration.md

 }
 ```

 In this way also all three track tables could be joined.
 However, for this one can use the abbreviation `FullTrack`, which is a predefined join of all three track tables.
-A list of predefined joins is available in <a href="../framework/datamodel.html" target="_blank">The Data Model</a> section of these documentation pages).
+A list of predefined joins is available in [The Data Model](../datamodel/joinsAndIterators.md) section of these documentation pages).

 ```cpp
 void process(aod::fullTrack const& fullTrack)